Virginia Dept. of Health: New cases across southwest Virginia Saturday

 Norton – 33 cases / 3 hospitalizations

-On Saturday, VDH reported 43 new cases in Southwest Virginia In Washington County, 14 new cases, three new hospitalizations, and two new deaths were reported.
+On Saturday, VDH reported 49 new cases of COVID-19 in Southwest Virginia and two new local hospitalizations.

 The Virginia Department of Health does not report recoveries from the virus.